holt/syringe/README.md

 ## Installation

-### NodeJS
+### Node

-Ensure that you have installed the latest version of [node.js](http://nodejs.org) and run the follwing from the command prompt:
+Ensure that you have installed the latest version of [node.js](http://nodejs.org) and run the following from the command prompt:

 `npm install syringejs`